sourcegraph/about/handbook/product/product_management/product_process.md

 - PM is accountable for identifying user problems, product outcomes, driving alignment towards product vision
 - Engineering team surfaces customer/user problems that they are aware of.
 - Engineering is responsible for identifying engineering investments that need to be made (e.g., architecture improvements, paying down tech debt, productivity investments).
+- How will we know that this problem is solved?
+What do we need to measure?

 ### 2. Prioritization and goal alignment